flimflam-austin/hugo-cms-test/content/quick_reads/20180807-18-08-07-election-day-and-the-economy/index.md

       * **Ohio:** Important swing state.
 President Trump held rally in Ohio on Saturday.

-      * In Focus: **A special election for Congress.** Polls show a traditionally Republican district with a very tight race.
+      * In Focus:**A special election for Congress.** Polls show a traditionally Republican district with a very tight race.

       * **Democrats need to flip 24 seats from R to D.** Will this be one for them?
     _key: card-4-a1045314-44be-40f7-b0dc-6e193892fbdb
   - order: 4
+    useCheckmark: false
-    body: "## A Bipartisan Challenge\n\n> “_Winning control of the House and Senate means **Democrats have to fight on Republican turf,** and that means talking to Romney-Clinton and Obama-Trump voters.
-How well they can talk to both at the same time a\x14 and **how well Republicans do among the same groups** a\x14 will determine whether we see a blue wave or another case of Democratic despair.”_ (NYT)"
+    body: "## A Bipartisan Challenge\n\n> “_Winning control of the House and Senate means**Democrats have to fight on Republican turf,** and that means talking to Romney-Clinton and Obama-Trump voters.
+How well they can talk to both at the same time a\x14 and**how well Republicans do among the same groups** a\x14 will determine whether we see a blue wave or another case of Democratic despair.”_ (NYT)"
     _key: card-5-d6b242e4-59d3-4f6f-99e0-30cf1ed3ea99
   - order: 5
+    useCheckmark: true
     body: >-
       AP Analysis re: midterm elections: "The proportion of people who said the economy was their top priority fell to its lowest level in more than eight